anamariasilva/anamariasilva/README.md

 🔗 <a href="https://about.me/anamariasilva">about.me/anamariasilva</a><br>
 💻 <a href="https://dev.to/anamaria">dev.to/anamaria</a><br>
 ✉️ email@anamaria.dev.br<br>
-Compartilhando conhecimento sobre Tecnologia e Informática no perfil do insta: @ana.tech.dev<br>
+Compartilhando conhecimento sobre Tecnologia no perfil tech do Instagram: @ana.tech.dev<br>

 <!--